A New Crop Of Wellness Startups Is Joining The Mushroom Rush

 Adam Bramlage, formerly an entrepreneur in the cannabis space, started Flow State Micro as a microdosing coaching practice two years ago.
 Two months ago, Flow State began selling functional mushroom blends on its e-commerce site.
 Bramlage will have a psilocybin microdosing product ready for sale once psilocybin is legal.

 The combination of COVID-19 concerns, potential emotional and physical benefits and the intensifying fascination with microdosing have been integral in fueling a startup surge in the mushroom space.
-This year, several companies have entered the wellness market with functional products while also developing psychedelic mushroom offerings.
+This year, several companies have entered the wellness market with functional products while simultaneously developing psychedelic mushroom offerings.
 They’re hoping to be well-positioned when therapeutic and recreational use of psilocybin becomes decriminalized more widely.
 Classified as a Schedule 1 drug in the U.S., the use, sale and possession of psilocybin is illegal under federal law.
 However, cities have been decriminalizing it and, in November last year, Oregon became the first state to decriminalize psilocybin.

 Mushrooms—functional, medicinal and magical—are, of course, not novel to humans.
 Indigenous cultures across the world have been incorporating them for centuries into healing rituals.
 Traditional Chinese medicine practitioners have recorded the use of mushrooms since the 29th century BC.
-Compendium of Materia Medica, a foundational text of TCM published in 1578, describes around 2,000 medicinal substances, 20 of which are medicinal mushrooms.
+Compendium of Materia Medica, a foundational text of TCM published in 1578, describes around 2,000 medicinal substances, 20 of which are mushrooms.

 Modern research proving the benefits of mushrooms has been lacking, but the science seems to be catching up.
 Last year, Host Defense MyCommunity, a 17-mushroom blend supplement formulated to provide immune support was found in a peer reviewed study to “support regeneration of cellular tissue in the body.”
 Host Defense is a supplement range from Fungi Perfecti.
 The founder and chief science officer of Fungi Perfecti, Paul Stamets, is a leading innovator in the field of mycology, the study of fungi.